la2050/archive/_projects/2016/the-love-story-interactive-art-journal-live-open-mic-show.md

   ["Social & emotional support","Cultural events","Public/open streets
   gatherings","Rates of volunteerism","Residential segregation","Total number of
   local social media friends and connections Angelenos have"]
+project_proposal_impact:
+  - Social & emotional support
+  - Cultural events
+  - Public/open streets gatherings
+  - Rates of volunteerism
+  - Residential segregation
+  - Total number of local social media friends and connections Angelenos have
+project_proposal_description: >-
+  This isn't about mental health--it's about transforming pain into creative expression.
+We will interview 40 artists on how they have transformed the pain of loss into art and produce the interviews into an interactive media art journal, complimented by two live music/art shows where Angelenos can engage in conversations surrounding grief, love and art while providing artists performances and open mic sharing of our journal entries.
+project_areas:
+  - Central LA
+  - East LA
+  - South LA
+  - Westside
+  - LAUSD
 project_proposal_best_place: >-
   When people experience the pain of loss, they often hide emotions like depression, anger, and anxiety associated with loss for fear judgement and the